stepanataccolade/docsv2/sources/pipelines_configure.md

     * Add Volume mounts for your container, if required.
     * Click on `Save image` This will take you back to the `New pipeline` page.

-* In the `Environment configuration name list`, enter a list of environment variables you will need for this Cell.
+* In the `Environment Variables`, enter a list of environment variables you will need for this Cell.
 You should not enter actual values for the variables, but only the variable names at this point. eg: API_URL, LOG_LEVEL

 * In the `Auto increment` section, check the `Auto increment` checkbox if you want your Pipeline version to be automatically incremented each time a new image tag is detected for the images in your pipeline.
 If you check this box, you also need to enter a tag pattern that will increment the version, e.g. master.* if you're using $BRANCH.$BUILD_NUMBER as recommended to tag your images.